jeanpaulsio/notes/books/growing_rails/part-02.md

   def send_welcome_email; end
 end

 ```

+- John: Note the "AsSignup" pattern - "AsFacebookAuth"

 ## Extracting service objects (lol)

 * probably a good indicator of a service object is when you find yourself using class methods. i.e. `def self.something`

+* John: Didn’t we just move code around? - "what used to be a monolithic blob of intertwined logic is now separated into multiple, loosely coupled components.”
+Better maintainability, testing and reuse.

 ## Organizing large codebases with namespaces